 GeneCards Summary for SLC8A3 Gene

-SLC8A3 (Solute Carrier Family 8 (Sodium/Calcium Exchanger), Member 3) is a Protein Coding gene.
-Among its related pathways are CREB Pathway and Platelet homeostasis.
-GO annotations related to this gene include calmodulin binding and calcium:sodium antiporter activity.
-An important paralog of this gene is ADGRV1.
+SLC8A3 (Solute Carrier Family 8 Member A3) is a Protein Coding gene.
+Diseases associated with SLC8A3 include Spastic Paraplegia 24, Autosomal Recessive and Epilepsy With Generalized Tonic-Clonic Seizures.
+Among its related pathways are Apelin signaling pathway and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and calcium:cation antiporter activity.
+An important paralog of this gene is SLC8A1.